 It has been a frantic week here at the Rick Steves’ Europe home office in Edmonds, Washington.
-We’ve been playing host to an invasion of about a hundred tour guides from all over Europe and beyond, in town for our annual guide summit and reunion — 10 solid days of strategy sessions, business meetings, reconnecting with tour members, and, of course, parties.
+We’ve been playing host to an invasion of more than a hundred tour guides from all over Europe and beyond, in town for our annual guide summit and reunion — 10 solid days of strategy sessions, business meetings, reconnecting with tour members, and, of course, parties.
 I love having all the guides around.
 It’s exhilarating…but exhausting.

 Having all of my tour-guiding buddies in town has me nostalgic for my own days of guiding.
 For several years, I split my time in Europe between writing guidebooks and guiding our Best of Eastern Europe and Best of the Adriatic tours.
 About ten years ago, I realized I didn’t have time for both.
 I went all-in with the writing, and “retired” from guiding.